jideawoniyi/Compliance-Checker-Compliance-Checker-Script/README.md

 # Compliance Checker Script

 ## Overview
-This script assesses systems against specific compliance standards, checks system configurations, generates compliance reports, and suggests remediation for non-compliant findings.
+This script performs a comprehensive compliance check against predefined benchmarks, such as required software packages, service statuses, and system configurations.

 ## Requirements
-- Appropriate permissions to check system configurations.
+- Appropriate permissions to check system configurations and software status.

 ## Usage
-1. Define compliance standards within the script.
+1. Define compliance benchmarks within the script (e.g., required packages, services).
 2. Run the script: `./compliance_checker.sh`
-3. Review the output for compliance status.
+3. The script generates a detailed compliance report in an output file.

 ## Customization
-- Modify the script to include different compliance benchmarks.
+- Modify the script to include various compliance benchmarks and standards.
-- Extend the script to generate detailed reports.
+- Extend the script to handle more complex compliance checks and report formatting.